ENIS - European Network on International Student Mobility: Connecting Research and Practice

 Learn More

-The European Cooperation in Science and Technology (COST) is a funding organisation which supports the development of research networks, called COST Actions.
+European Cooperation in Science and Technology (COST) is a funding organisation which supports the development of research networks, called COST Actions.
 These networks offer an open space for collaboration among scientists across Europe (and beyond) and thereby give impetus to research advancements and innovation.
 The European Network on International Student Mobility (ENIS) is a COST Action with whom the IAU works closely.

 -

-Please explore outputs here.
+Please explore outcomes here.